 Download this family camping checklist and start getting some control over the whole process!

 These checklists have been made with simple camping in mind.
 These lists are the ones we use.
-They are complete with the camping essentials, and don’t go overboard with all the camping extras.
+They are complete with the camping essentials, and these lists don’t go overboard with all the camping extras.

 Why not?
 Because simpler camping means less planning, quicker packing, less gear, and more fun (since you asked).
 Kids will enjoy camping just as much if you leave all the extra toys and clothes at home.
-They don’t care about fancy campfire meals or uber trendy camping gadgets.
+They don’t care about fancy foil campfire meals or uber trendy camping gadgets.

 Do make sure you’re bringing all the items you’ll need to keep yourself happy and comfortable (you don’t need to deprive yourself), but you also can likely manage the weekend of camping without your sandwich maker and inflatable couch!
 Remember, the less you pack, the easier the planning and packing will be.